 The workhouse later became Heath Hospital for the Chronic Sick, and then Tendring Meadows Nursing and Residential Home.

-By 1920, a pair of children's cottage homes had been erected on Heath Road a short distance to the south of the workhouse.
-In 1930, the running of the homes was taken over by Essex VCounty Council.
+By 1920, a pair of children's cottage homes known as the Firs and the Limes had been erected on Heath Road a short distance to the south of the workhouse.
+In 1930, the running of the homes was taken over by Essex County Council.
 In more recent times, the property has been occupied by the Springbank care home.

 - Essex Record Office, Wharf Road Chelmsford CM2 6YT.
 Holdings include: Births (1839-1930); Baptisms (1907-30); Deaths (1839-1930); Creed registers (1889-1930) ; etc.